 Epilepsy with myoclonic-atonic seizures (previously known as epilepsy with myoclonic astatic seizures, or Doose syndrome) is a syndrome characterized by the presence of myoclonic-atonic seizures in an otherwise normal child who may have a history of febrile and/or afebrile seizures.
 There is often a family history of seizures.

-Clinical context: This syndrome is characterized by seizures that have onset between 6 months and 6 years of age (peak 2 to 4 years).
+: This syndrome is characterized by seizures that have onset between 6 months and 6 years of age (peak 2 to 4 years).
 In two thirds of children febrile seizures and generalized convulsive seizures precede the onset of myoclonic-atonic and atonic seizures.
 Both sexes are affected, with a male predominance (ratio 2:1).
 Antecedent and birth history is unremarkable.
 Neurological examination and head size are normal.
-Development and cognition is typically normal, however impairments may develop at or after seizure onset.
+Development and cognition are typically normal; however, impairments may develop at or after seizure onset.

 • Febrile seizures